mohse-n/L7N_EtherLab/Installation guides/IgH Master Installation Guide.md

-## IgH EtherCAT Master Installation Guide:
+## IgH EtherCAT Master Installation Guide
 **Note:** This guide is basically [the one by Thomas Bitsky](http://lists.etherlab.org/pipermail/etherlab-users/2015/002820.html), with some comments added and some removed.
 ___
 **Note:** The installation sequence is